-The SR is applicable since 1 January 2019 to all securitisations (as defined therein) other than securitisations existing prior to that date to the extent that they are grandfathered.
+The SR has been applicable since 1 January 2019 to all securitisations (as defined therein) other than securitisations existing prior to that date to the extent that they are grandfathered.

-Prior to holding a securitisation position, an institutional investor, other than the originator, sponsor or original lender, shall verify that (if established in the European Union) the originator, sponsor or original lender retains on an ongoing basis a material net economic interest and the risk retention is disclosed to the institutional investor each in accordance with the SR.
+Prior to holding a securitisation position, an institutional investor, other than the originator, sponsor or original lender, shall verify that (if established in the EU) the originator, sponsor or original lender retains on an ongoing basis a material net economic interest and the risk retention is disclosed to the institutional investor each in accordance with the SR.

-Contributed by: Dr Patrick Scholl, Andreas Lange, Dr Ralf Hesdahl and Kirsten Schürmann, Mayer Brown LLP
+Contributed by: Andreas Lange, Kirsten Schürmann, Susan Günther and Dr Patrick Scholl, Mayer Brown LLP